How choosing the Best Magento Hosting Provider can impact my business?

 C. Server Type: Dedicated, Shared or Cloud

-Since you know the requirements of your site, you will now be able to make a right choice for the type of server.
+Since you know the requirements of your site, you will now be able to make the right choice for the type of server.
 Here are the options available:

 If you go for a dedicated server, then the entire capacity of the server will available for use and this will ensure optimal performance.
 However, you will have to pay significantly higher than the other alternatives, that is, Cloud or shared.